I’ve put together this complete travel guide to help you plan your trip to the Dominican Republic!

 The new Oscar de la Renta Highway connects clients to La Romana in the south in less than an hour and Santo Domingo via the Coral Highway and then the DR-3 highway in 2.5 hours.

 Samaná Peninsula is as coveted today as it was in the 16th century.

 Today the peninsula is well connected by land and air!

-However, it remains the DR’s secluded, paradisiacal escape of wild beaches, coconut plantations, and rainforests.
+It remains the DR’s secluded, paradisiacal escape of wild beaches, coconut plantations, and rainforests.

 Its rolling mountains and valleys and brilliant white sand beaches stretching hundreds of miles around the peninsula’s rocky coastline.